Hughes H-4 Hercules: Display

 After a long search for a suitable host, the Aero Club of Southern California arranged for the Hughes Hercules flying boat to be given to Evergreen Aviation & Space Museum in exchange for payments and a percentage of the museum's profits.
 The aircraft was transported by barge, train, and truck to its current home in McMinnville, Oregon (about 40 mi southwest of Portland), where it was reassembled by Contractors Cargo Company and is currently on display.
 The aircraft arrived in McMinnville on February 27, 1993, after a 138-day, 1055 mi trip from Long Beach.
 The Spruce Goose geodesic dome is now used by Carnival Cruise Lines as its Long Beach terminal.

 By the mid-1990s, the former Hughes Aircraft hangars at Hughes Airport, including the one that held the Hercules, were converted into sound stages.
 Scenes from movies such as Titanic, What Women Want and End of Days have been filmed in the 315000 sqft aircraft hangar where Howard Hughes created the flying boat.
-The hangar will be preserved as a structure eligible for listing in the National Register of Historic Buildings in what is today the large light industry and housing development in the Playa Vista neighborhood of Los Angeles.
+The hangar will be preserved as a structure eligible for listing in the National Register of Historic Places in what is today the large light industry and housing development in the Playa Vista neighborhood of Los Angeles.
 It has since been converted to office and event space by Google.